-As well as Pilates, Elaine is an experienced coach and is currently completing her Executive Coaching & Mentoring Qualification with Institute of Leadership & Management Elaine promises to work you hard in class, to make you sweat and to have some laughs too.
+As well as Pilates, Elaine is an experienced coach and holds an Executive Coaching & Mentoring Qualification with Institute of Leadership & Management.
+Elaine promises to work you hard in class, to make you sweat and have some laughs too.

 Born and raised in the USA, Lorna was introduced to Pilates as a young dancer.
 She is a woman of many and varied talents.
 She holds a degree in Economics and spent several years teaching English in Madagascar.
 Still travelling, she circled back to her movement roots when she moved to London, diving into classical Pilates teacher training with The Pilates Center at Pepilates.